mmcshane/salp/README.md

 This repository contains a demo executable that will fire two different probes every second.
 The demo can be observed using the `trace` and `tplist` tools from the [bcc](https://github.com/iovisor/bcc) project.
-Use two terminals to run the demo - one to execute a tracable go program and one to run the bcc tools and see their output.
+Use two terminals to run the demo - one to execute the tracable salpdemo go program and one to run the bcc tools and see their output.
 In the first window run

 ```